AuroraD-Hub/VR_Assignment/README.md

    rospack profile
    rospack list
    ```
    Do these steps to be sure your ROS environment is properly sourced and all your packages are available.
+4. To re-establish connection with your GitHub repository type:
+    ```
+    git config --global --add safe.directory
+    ```
 Now your WSL installation should be up and running smooth again.

 # TO DO